cirruslabs/cirrus-ci-docs/docs/api.md

 Once an access token is generated and securely stored, it can be used to authorize API requests by setting `Authorization` header to `Bearer $TOKEN`.

+!!! note "User API Token Permission Scope"
+    It is also possible to generate API tokens for personal accounts but they will be scoped **only** to access personal public and private repositories of a particular user.
+It won't be possible to access private repositories of an organization, _even if_ they have access.

 ## WebHooks

 It is possible to subscribe for updates of builds and tasks.
 If a WebHook URL is configured on Cirrus CI Settings page for